JensDijkstra/Project-NAO/Design Report/DesignReport.md

 Eventually a choice has been made to use the in-build NAO speech recognition.
 For this project had more focus for movement correction of the user.
 The NAO speech recognition software is not as good as one of the options shown above, but it will be sufficient for our requirements.

+#### Social behaviour
+Learning new skills requires spare time and motivation.
+For individuals attending upmarket health clubs time may be scarce.
+In order to make people motivated enough to use Blue during the little spare time they may have, requires engaging and encouraging dialogues.
+Since Blue is a teacher, he has to provide the users with feedback on their efforts as well.
+This cannot be too direct and has to be carefully brought to the user.
+Using Blue should be a fun experience.
+##### Motivating students
+Blue has to motivate his students to keep practicing.
+Since the users pay to rent/buy Blue, there already is an incentive to practice Tai Chi.
+Users need to get their moneys worth.
+But how should the users be persuaded to turn the NAO back on after the first time?
+The article *Motivating Students* (Vanderbilt University, 2019) shows different ways to motivate students and keep them interested.
+This article was used as reference during the writing of the teaching and valediction dialogues.
+##### Providing feedback to the user

 #### Choregraph
 ##### Dialog boxes
 All of Blue's dialogues are programmed with Choregraph.
 This is done by creating a dialog box in Choregraph. **Picture**